Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Such numbers can be expressed more conveniently by writing them as part of a power of 10.

 To see how this is done, let us start with a somewhat smaller number such as 2480.

-There is one nonzero digit to the left of the decimal point and the absolute value of the exponent of 10 records the number of places the original decimal point was moved to the right.
+There is one nonzero digit to the left of the decimal point and the absolute value of the exponent on 10 records the number of places the original decimal point was moved to the left.

 A number written in scientific notation can be converted to standard form by reversing the process described above.

 Normalized Scientific Notation

 Any given number can be written in the form of a×10b in many ways; for example, 350 can be written as 3.5×102 or 35×101 or 350×100.